ConductorOne/baton-bitbucket-datacenter/README.md

 # `baton-bitbucket-datacenter` [![Go Reference](https://pkg.go.dev/badge/github.com/conductorone/baton-bitbucket.svg)](https://pkg.go.dev/github.com/conductorone/baton-bitbucket) ![main ci](https://github.com/conductorone/baton-zendesk/actions/workflows/main.yaml/badge.svg)

 `baton-bitbucket-datacenter` is a connector for Bitbucket built using the [Baton SDK](https://github.com/conductorone/baton-sdk).
-It communicates with the Bitbucket User provisioning API to sync data about workspaces, user groups, users, projects and their repositories.
+It communicates with the Bitbucket User provisioning API to sync data about user groups, users, projects and their repositories.

 Check out [Baton](https://github.com/conductorone/baton) to learn more about the project in general.